hikaya-io/activity/formlibrary/README.md

 > All links to external models are with the `workflow` app

+## Tests

+We are opting to write tests as we code, or even better, before coding ([Test Driven Development](https://www.obeythetestinggoat.com/book/part1.harry.html))

+If you are not familiar with writing tests, no worries.
+They can be written separately by a reviewer.

+Since we are writing early tests, there is no need to write technically exhaustive tests and assertions.
+Let's keep the tests to a minimum, and focused the business logic.
+In other terms, perfect tests for now would be direct translations of the requirements expressed in the Github Issues

+Later on, we could provide fixtures as we go of each Model.

 ## On Slug fields

 Since we are now using UUID for model IDs, we need to associate an expressive slug, deduced from a name, label or description, for more friendly URLs.